YuZitong/BME-570-project-code/README.md

 # BME-570-project-code

-1. ./observer_evaluation/performance_evaluation.m:
+1. Matlab code to evaluate performance on a signal-detection task:

-   Matlab code to evaluate performance on a signal-detection task.
+   `./observer_evaluation/performance_evaluation.m`

-2. ./denoising/DL_denoiser.py:
+2. Python code to build a CNN for denoising:

-   Python code to build a CNN for denoising.
+   `./denoising/DL_denoiser.py`

 ## Observer Evaluation